ablazquezg/SARIMA-visualization/README.md

 The model used for the visualization is obtained using genetic algorithms to speed up the estimation.
 The main goal is not to obtain a perfect forecast, but to obtain a good visualization of the results.

 The data set is divided into two: the training set and the test set.
-Due to double seasonality only working days are considered.
+Due to double seasonality only working days are considered in the code.

 ## Interactive plots